MemoryOrb/mo-lapland-arduino/README.md

 * `0-1024` (theoretically) for the potentiometers (`P`).
 It is slightly less for the slide and even less for the circular since the rotation is limited to 180°.
 * `0-1` for the vibrating motors (`V`), with `1` for activated and `0` for inactivated.
 * `<x>:<y>:<z>` for the inertial measurement unit (`I`), with `x`, `y`, `z` as float.

+## Misc
+### Debounce
+The momentary switches includes a `50 milliseconds debouncing delay`, it includes the one integrated with the rotary encoders.